Medium Access Control protocol for Collaborative Spectrum Learning in Wireless Networks: Simulation Results

 \section{Simulation Results}

-In this section, we illustrate the performance of our proposed algorithm using computer simulations.
-The users of the network were located inside a disk with a radius of 100m.
-External interferers were located on a ring with an inner radius of 100m and an outer radius of 200m (see Figure \ref{fig:positions}).
-The users in the inner disk implement our algorithm and their performance is measured, while the users in the outer ring have a static allocation and are treated as interference.
-To the south there is a strong interferer that is jamming half the frequencies in the southern part of the inner disk.
-The positions of some of the users and the strong interferer in an example scenario are shown in Figure \ref{fig:positions}.

-Additionally, random 20\% of the remaining resource blocks were occupied by further external interference.
-We assume that the number of users is known in advance.
-However, this can be easily estimated distributedly by standard techniques.
+This section evaluates the performance of our algorithm with numerical simulations.
+Throughout the simulation, the nodes of the network are placed inside a disk with a radius of 100m.
+External interferers are randomly placed on a ring with an inner radius of 100m and an outer radius of 200m.
+To create channel heterogeneity, we place a strong interferer, affecting half of the frequency bands in half of the inner disk.
+20\% of the remaining resource blocks are randomly interfered by external links.
+We assume that the number of IoT links is known.
+In practice, this number can be estimated by standard techniques in a distributed manner.
+The main simulation parameters for the network environment is summarized in Table~\ref{tab:wireless_channel}.

-The users had access to a bandwidth of 40 MHz around a central carrier frequency of 2GHz.
-The bandwidth is divided into 8 sub-bands of 5MHz each.
-The power spectral densities of the thermal noise and the signal are uniform over the entire bandwidth and equal to -174 dBm/Hz and -57 dBm/Hz, respectively.
-The set of transmission rates that the system allows is $\{1,2,...,8\}$ bits per channel use.
-Each channel had 7 tap delays.
-The final tap delay has about one tenth of the power of the line-of-sight path.
-The channels have a Rayleigh distribution with a parameter $10^{-2}$.
-The shadowing effects are modelled by a log-normal distribution with a variance of 5 dBm.
-A summary of the channel parameters appears in table \ref{tab:wireless_channel} .
-In all of the simulations the value of $\varepsilon$ at the end of the auction was $\varepsilon^* = \frac{1}{N}$.